Yucatán: Safety

+As of 2016 the Mexican National Public Security System ranked Yucatán among the safest Mexican states.

+It is one of the two states the U.S. advises its citizens to exercise normal precautions, alongside neighbouring Campeche.
 Yucatán is the safest state in Mexico and Mérida was awarded City of Peace in 2011.

 The Yucatán State Police is the law enforcement agency inside the state.
 The security in the interior of the state was praised multiple times by former president Felipe Calderón Hinojosa, local and foreign businessmen, as well as by governor Ivonne Ortega Pacheco.